 A denial of SSDI benefits by the Appeals Council can be appealed to federal court.
 This is a civil action filed in the federal judicial district in which you live or have a principal place of business.
 A Social Security Disability appeals lawyer from our firm in Albuquerque will be happy to explain what happens at this stage in more detail – should your case make it that far in the process.

 If you have been denied SSDI benefits but wish to continue pursuing a claim, then be sure to speak with the staff at Michael Armstrong Law today to receive a Social Security Disability appeals lawyer in Albuquerque to examine your case.
 We look forward to learning more about you and your case during a complimentary initial consultation.
-Our team is ready to assist during any part of the initial application process and we are here to help you if you have been denied!
+Our team is ready to assist during any part of the initial application process once it has been filed.
+We are here to help you if you have been denied!
 There is no fee unless we win your case!
 You are welcome to contact us by using our buttons below: